ivanti-it/Ivanti-Secure-Access-Client/README.md

 - **SAML-based authentication**

 ### Setting Up Authentication Realms
-Authentication realms define the mechanism used to authenticate users.
+Authentication realms define the method used to authenticate users.

 #### Configuration Steps
-1. Go to **Users > Authentication > User Realms**.
+1. Navigate to **Users > Authentication > User Realms**.
-2. Click **New Realm** and enter a name.
+2. Click **New Realm** and provide a name.
 3. Select an authentication server.
-4. Define authentication and role mapping policies.
+4. Set authentication and role mapping policies.
 5. Save the settings and assign the realm to a sign-in policy.

 > **[!info]**
-> Using multi-factor authentication (MFA) is recommended to enhance security.
+> It is recommended to enable multi-factor authentication (MFA) for enhanced security.

 ## Single Sign-On (SSO) and Adaptive Authentication

 ### Configuring SSO
-SSO allows users to authenticate once and gain access to multiple applications without re-entering credentials.
+SSO allows users to authenticate once and access multiple applications without having to log in again.

 ICS supports:
 - **SAML 2.0 for web-based SSO**